What is neutering your pet?

 Should I not let my pet have 1 litter?

 Many people believe that they should let their female pet have 1 litter but there is no advantage for your pet whatsoever in doing so.
-The best time to neuter your pet is around 6 months of age.
-For larger breeds it is best to wait until they are closer to 12 months of age.
 Your vet will discuss with you the best time to have your pet neutered depending on their breed.